 Ilmington is a beautiful village mainly built of warm honey coloured local Cotswolds limestone nestling at the foot of the Campden hills, in particular, Windmill Hill, which is surrounded by green fields and classed as part of the Cotswolds area of outstanding natural beauty.

-There are regal manor houses within a few miles of the village that can cost upwards of £2,000,000.
-A three-bedroom terrace costs around £270,000.
+There are four-bedroom period homes within a few miles of the village that can cost upwards of £1,500,000.
+A two-bedroom terrace cottage costs around £375,000.

 This village ticks all the boxes; it is beautiful, historic and full of charm.
 The medieval and Georgian cottages are arranged along the winding country lanes.
 The village centre has a sizeable duck pond and a village green.
 There are three charming pubs, a post office, general store, a health centre and a primary school.